launchdarkly/sdk-test-harness/docs/service_spec.md

 If `command` is `"customEvent"`, the test service should tell the SDK to send a custom event.
 The methods for this normally have names starting with `Track`.

-The `customEvent` property in the request body will be a JSON object with the following properties:
+The `customEvent` property in the request body will be a JSON object with these properties:

 * `eventKey` (string): The event key.
 * `user` (object): The user properties.